JRH3 History & Traditions

 The JRH3 normally meets every Wednesday evening 6:30 PM, on off at 7:30 PM and, *tentatively, every other Saturday opposite of the Tampa Bay H3 (TBH3).
 Saturday hashes during eastern standard time "normally" meet at 3:00 PM with an on off time of 4:00 PMish.
 On weekends during daylight savings time, we normally meet at 5:00 PM with an on off time of 6:00 PMish.
 However, these times are ultimately up to the hare(s) as long as they have a good reason to change these times, a pool party, or some other event that may be tied to the event.

 Originally the JRH3 just met on Wednesday evenings.
 Then we added every other Saturday opposite of the TBH3.
 For about 2 years we moved the weeknight hash to Thursdays.
 Then we decided to go to back to Wednesday so we could add every other Friday opposite of our every other Saturday hashes so we could hash twice weekly.
 Shortly there after we added every other Sunday to the schedule when we had a hash on Friday for a wopping 10 trails per month.
 This kind of oversaturated the hash and attendance dropped.
 So we moved back to the every Wed and every other Saturday.
 However, Saturdays have never been a very well attended day in Tampa, probably because there is so much to do here on weekends, so for a short time we experimented around with making our every other Saturday hashes *tentative and added Monday nights to the schedule and moved Wednesday nights hash to Thursday nights.
 Thursdays have never been a very good day to hash so, shortly thereafter we moved the Thursday night hash back to Wednesdays.
 Withing a few weeks thereafter we dropped the Monday night hashes and went back to our every Wednesday night and every other *tentative Saturday afternoon schedule.
 During this time a "ladies only hash" was born and laid its trails on the 4th Wednesday of each month.
 To de-conflict our schedules with the ladies hash, we did our weeknight hash on Tuesday nights during the weeks that the ladies hash ran.
 We called it the Taco Tuesday Hash, but it was still under the JRH3.
 About a year or so later, the ladies hash moved to the 4th Friday night of each month, so the JRH3 took back its 4th Wednesday and dropped the Tuesday night hash as a JRH3 hash.
-But by then our local hashers had grown to like the month Taco Tuesday Hash, so it became its own independent hash, unassociated with the JRH3.
-So, now the JRH3 is back to every Wednesday evening and every other *"tentative" Saturdays. *Saturdays JRH3 may be cancelled during the daylight savings time (summer) if it appears that we will get less than 10 attendees.
-But every other Saturdays remain on the schedule until that is determined.
+But by then our local hashers had grown to like the once a month Taco Tuesday Hash, so it became its own independent hash, unassociated with the JRH3.
+So, now the JRH3 is back to every Wednesday evening and every other *"tentative" Saturdays, depending if someone volunteers to hare and there is interest.

 JRH3 trails should normally be set within about a 50 mile radius from the courthouse in downtown Tampa, FL, but should be more centrally located on weeknights.
 Click here to view the approximate area.
 That's not to say the hares can't go beyond these boundries occasionally, but if they do they need to get mismanagement approval first.